OData/RESTier/README.md

 You can build the project either from command line with ./build.cmd, or from Visual Studio.

-If you see strong name validation error when running tests or sample services, you may need to skip strong name validation for RESTier DLLs.

-To enable skip strong name validation. please the try following command:

-> .\build.cmd EnableSkipStrongNames

-To disable it, please try:

-> .\build.cmd DisableSkipStrongNames

 ## Documentation / Tutorials

 Please refer to the [RESTier pages](http://odata.github.io/RESTier/).